 Picking your first house, learning about each other, planning for your future – of the many joys of marriage, sitting down and figuring out how you’ll prepare taxes is not usually one of them.
-If you’re married, there are two options for your filing status with the IRS: married filing jointly, or married filing separately.
+If you’re married, there are two options for your filing status with the IRS: married filing jointly and married filing separately.

-- If you and/or your spouse have deductions based on Adjusted Gross Income
+- You and/or your spouse have deductions based on Adjusted Gross Income (AGI)

-- If you and/or your spouse have income-based student loans
+- You and/or your spouse have income-based student loans

-Student loan payments are based on an individual spouse’s income rather than on joint income when you file separate returns.
-In some cases, this may reduce your obligation to pay higher payments for your student loans.
-However, there are also education tax credits you might lose, so make sure to weigh your options.
+Student loan payments are based on each spouse’s income, rather than on joint income as with separately filed returns.
+In some cases, this may reduce your obligation to make higher student loan payments.
+However, there are also education tax credits you might lose (see below) so be sure to weigh your options.

 - You live in a community property state

-Remember to look at your state and local taxes when considering to file jointly or separately.
 If you or your spouse live in what is known as a community property state, special rules apply for allocating income and assets.
-Even though you may file separate returns, each spouse may be obligated to report half of combined income and deductions on each return.
+Even though you may file separate returns, each of you may be obligated to report half of combined income and deductions on each return.

 - To protect yourself against liability issues

-Married filing separately may be an appropriate option if there is a lack of trust.
-To file a joint tax return, both partners must consent, so filing separately can help if one spouse suspects the other of tax evasion or misfiling tax documents.
+Married filing separately may be an appropriate option if there is a lack of trust between spouses.
+Both partners must consent to filing a joint tax return, so filing separately can help if one spouse suspects the other of tax evasion or misfiling tax documents.

-- If you are not willing to file together
+- You are not willing to file together

-In general, filing separate returns might make sense when couples without dependents have large itemized deductions or are separating.
+In general, choosing the married filing separately status makes the most sense when couples without dependents have large itemized deductions or are separating.

-The best way to figure out whether filing jointly or separately will decrease your tax liability is to prepare your tax return both ways and look at the net refund from each method.
-If you use a software bundle to prepare your tax return, many of today’s products will perform this calculation for you and provide a recommendation!
+The best way to figure out whether filing separately or jointly is best for you is to prepare your tax return both ways and look at which method results in the lowest tax liability.
+If you use tax software to prepare your tax return, many of today’s products will perform this calculation for you and provide a recommendation.

-Remember, these are just general guidelines to help you think about your tax filing status.
+Remember, these are just general guidelines regarding the pros and cons of various tax filing statuses.
 You should consult a tax professional about your specific circumstances.